mluna11/minimal-mistakes-example/_pages/about.md

 ## William Sahr Kamada

-Is ursuing a graduate degree in Program Evaluation and Data Analytics.
+Is pursuing a graduate degree in Program Evaluation and Data Analytics.
 Works for a Non-profit Organization as a Monitoring, Evaluation, Accountability, and Learning
 Professional.

 ## Veronica Gutierrez